Pingid/blog/posts/burlington-house.md

   "images": {
     "gallery": { "root": "projects/burlington/images" }
   },
-  "description": "How China used used an art exhibition to garner sympathy and respect from western sociaty" }
+  "description": "How China used an art exhibition to garner sympathy and respect from western sociaties" }
 ```